lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### Initialization of a Repetitive View

-- In the case of displaying a single Contact detail in a scene, the ViewController's `show(contact:)` method sets the contact details into their respective UIControls.
+In the case of displaying a single Contact detail in a scene, the ViewController's `show(contact:)` method sets the contact details into their respective UIControls.
 Errors are presented by hiding the contactView and showing the errorView.

 ```swift
 extension ContactViewController: ContactViewReadyPresenterOutput {